Maria massacre: Commemoration and legacy

+A monument comprising a 2 m high blue-grey Karataphyre quartz rock and a plaque, commemorating the wreck of Maria was unveiled at Kingston SE on 18 February 1966 by the National Trust of South Australia, with the inscription:

+In December 2024 it was announced that the Electorate of Frome, a state electoral constituency, would be renamed Ngadjuri before the 2026 SA election, owing to Frome's involvement in burning the village.
+The name was chosen to honour the Ngadjuri people, the First Nations people of Mid North.

+Differing accounts

+Since nobody from the Maria survived it is difficult to ascertain what exactly happened.
 On 10 April 1841, members of the Tenkinyra tribe guided Richard Penny to a spot where they promised the remains of a drowned white man were buried.
 He believed it would be Captain Collet Barker, who was speared to death in the same area on 30 April 1831.
 They found instead the bodies of four of the five from Maria still unaccounted for; one drowned and four bashed to death.
-The Aboriginals told Penny that the attack had followed the shipwrecked party's refusal to hand over clothing that they had considered their just entitlement for guiding and sustaining the group and carrying the children across their land.
-The Maria party had promised plenty of blankets and clothing from Adelaide after they returned, but the Aboriginals started to help themselves to the goods and a fight ensued, ending in the killing of the shipwrecked party.
+The Aboriginal people told Penny that the attack had followed the shipwrecked party's refusal to hand over clothing that they had considered their just entitlement for guiding and sustaining the group and carrying the children across their land.
+The Maria party had promised plenty of blankets and clothing from Adelaide after they returned, but the Aboriginal people started to help themselves to the goods and a fight ensued, ending in the killing of the shipwrecked party.

-Afterwards

-Maria's hull was never found, though pieces of wreckage washed ashore at Lacepede Bay.
-In 1972 a diver recovered a rubber gudgeon which may have come from either the Maria or the Margaret Brock.
-There have been rumours of gold sovereigns aboard the ship, but records have not confirmed this.
-There were stories of coins being passed around the Ngarrandjeri people, which may have been traded by survivors before the massacre.